zetapush-demo/avengers-chat/TUTORIAL.md

 I will show you how to quickly create a application that allows you to use a Avengers character and chat with others.

-ZetaPush is a back-end framework based on node.js that allows you to create a serverless application using high level and remotely hosted services.
+ZetaPush is a back-end framework that allows you to create a serverless application using high level and remotely hosted services.

 On this application, we will use 3 services :